 - Best case: You get ignored by the influencer, wasting your time and theirs

-- Worst case: You alienate a powerful enemy, who will tell a lot of people bad things about you.
+- Worst case: You create a powerful enemy, who will tell a lot of people bad things about your client.

-Remember, once someone acquires a position of influence on twitter, they get bombarded daily by people like you, who want to leverage their voice to gain exposure.
+Remember, once someone acquires a position of influence on Twitter, they get bombarded daily by people like your client, who want to leverage their voice to gain exposure.
 If they review music, everyone wants to send them their YouTube channel.
 Be mindful of this.

 2. Target Local Followers on Twitter

-If your business focuses on local customers, don’t forget to remind them you’re local too.
+If your client’s business focuses on local customers, don’t forget to mention it!